You are Currently Viewing the 2022 Medicare Plans.

 Click here If you Would Like to See

-There are 12 Medicare Advantage Plans available in New London County CT from 3 health insurance providers.
+There are 30 Medicare Advantage Plans available in New London County CT from 6 different health insurance providers.
 17 of these Medicare Advantage plans offer additional gap coverage.
 The plan with the lowest out of pocket expense is $3400 and the highest out of pocket is $7550.
 New London County Connecticut residents can also pick from 12 Medicare Special Needs Plans.
 The best Medicare Advantage plan in New London County Connecticut received a 4.5 overall star rating from CMS and the lowest rated plan is 3 stars.

 (Click the Plan Name for More Details)